Spomky-Labs/jose/README.md

   * The algorithms based on RSA are very good.
   * The AES GCM Key Wrapping algorithms are very good if the extension is installed, else performances are bad.
   * The AES Key Wrapping algorithms are good.
-  * The PBES2-* algorithms performances bad, except if you use small salt and low count which is not what you intent to do.
+  * The PBES2-* algorithms performances are bad, except if you use small salt and low count which is not what you intent to do.
   * The ECC encryption performances are very bad.
 This is due to the use of a pure PHP library.
 * Content Encryption operations:
   * All A128CBC-* algorithms are very good.